HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Evaluation

 \subsection{Intermediate Model Performance}

-During the model training, we also evaluate the intermediate checkpoints every 200 billion tokens.
-On most benchmarks, the performance improves steadily, and correlates with the training loss of the model (see Figure \ref{fig:loss}).
-Detailed evaluation results are shown in Appendix \ref{sec:app_intermediate_result} (Table \ref{tab:intermediate_ckpts} and Figure \ref{fig:intermediate-all}).
+During the model training, we also evaluate the intermediate checkpoints about every 200 billion tokens.
+Figure \ref{fig:intermediate-7B} and Figure \ref{fig:intermediate-70B} show the model performance of \modelname-7B and \modelname-70B with respect to number of seen training tokens (in billions), respectively.
+On most benchmarks, the performance improves steadily, and correlates with the training loss.

 We found that for different tasks, the model converges at different rates.
-Figure \ref{fig:intermediate} plots the model performance on three sets of evaluation tasks with respective to number of seen training tokens (in billions).

 For Commonsense Reasoning, the model accuracy improves quickly at beginning of training, and starts to saturate at later training stages.
 This is similar as the trends observed in other LLM model trainings \cite{llama1,groeneveld2024olmo}.

 However, for Math task (GSM8K) shown in Figure \ref{fig:math}, the learning curve shows an exponentially increasing trend.
 It increase very gradually for the initial $\sim$1 trillion tokens and begins to improve significantly during the later stages of training.
 Intuitively, this seems to indicate that the model is able to grasp more logical abilities after entering a relatively stable training plateau.
 We defer further research into this behavior as a future work.